Notorious (2009 film): Plot

-Christopher gets caught with guns and drugs, and he serves nine months in jail before being bailed out.
-Christopher meets 16-year old Kim Jones, but Kim refuses to pursue a relationship with him due to her abusive past.
-After reconciling with his mother and visiting his newborn daughter, T'yanna, he records a demo under the name "Biggie Smalls", which catches the attention of Sean "Puffy" Combs, an ambitious record producer working for Uptown.
-Puffy promises him a record deal, but Puffy later tells Biggie that he was fired by Uptown, to their mutually shared disappointment.
-Soon afterwards, he and D-Roc are again arrested for possessing a gun, but D-Roc takes the blame to allow Biggie to pursue his music career.
+Biggie gets caught in possession of weapons and cocaine, and serves nine months in prison.
+Biggie meets Kim Jones and they have sex, but Kim refuses to pursue a relationship.
+After reconciling with his mother, Biggie records a demo called "Microphone Murderer" which catches the attention of Puffy, an ambitious producer for Uptown Records.
+Puffy promises Biggie a record deal but Biggie finds out that Puffy is no longer employed by Uptown Records.
+Biggie and his friend D-Roc are caught again with drugs; D-Roc takes the fall for the both of them to allow Biggie to pursue a rap career.

-Biggie becomes depressed when he finds out his mother has been diagnosed with breast cancer, but is cheered up when Puffy signs him to his newly established record label, Bad Boy with a $60,000 advance and he records his debut album, Ready to Die.
-At a Bad Boy photoshoot, Biggie meets R&B singer Faith Evans.
-The pair begin a relationship and get married on August 9, 1994, after only knowing each other for eight days.
-However, Faith catches him cheating, putting an end to the relationship.
-The two later reconcile, but the tensions between Biggie, Faith, Jan, and Kim continue to grow.
+Biggie becomes depressed when he finds out Voletta has breast cancer, but cheers up when Puffy signs him to Bad Boy Records.
+Biggie records his first album, Ready to Die.
+He meets and marries singer Faith Evans.
+However, Faith catches Biggie cheating on her.
+Tensions between him, Faith, Jan, and Lil' Kim continue to grow.